Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 2. Champion 3500W Portable Generator With Wireless Remote Start

-Champion makes your life easier as it adds the Cold Start Technology that ensures a quick start during the cold weather.
+This generator with remote start system makes your life easier as it adds the Cold Start Technology that ensures a quick start during the cold weather.
 What’s more, Champion Intelligauge monitors frequency, voltage, and operating hours.
 The included wheel kit and easy-grip handle enable you to move the generator when out camping.

 - Wireless Remote Start